jwbuurlage/cookiecutter-cicwi/{{cookiecutter.project_slug}}/README.md

 ## How to contribute

 Contributions are always welcome.
-Please submit pull requests against the `develop` branch.
+Please submit pull requests against the `master` branch.

 If you have any issues, questions, or remarks, then please open an issue on GitHub.

 ## License

 This project is licensed under the {{ cookiecutter.open_source_license }} - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments